IntegraFin

 IntegraFin Holdings plc (IntegraFin) is a UK company which owns Integrated Financial Arrangements Limited (IFAL).
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

-The company was founded by Mike Howard who started the company in a flat above the Firehouse restaurant at Tabernacle Street in Shoreditch in London in April 1999.
+The company was founded by Ian Taylor and Mike Howard who started the company in a flat above the Firehouse restaurant at Tabernacle Street in Shoreditch in London in April 1999.
 It was the subject of an initial public offering which valued the company at circa £650 million in March 2018.

 Operations

 IFAL operates the Transact investment platform which provides a wrap service to UK financial advisers and their clients.